HomeGlossary

 Conversational AI

-It combines natural language processing, machine learning, and speech recognition to power systems such as chatbots, virtual assistants, and voice interfaces.
-These systems simulate human-like conversations while maintaining accuracy, context, and responsiveness across interactions.
+Conversational AI enables machines to understand and respond to human language naturally, combining natural language processing, machine learning, and speech recognition to power chatbots, virtual assistants, and voice interfaces.

 Unlock the AI Governance ROI Playbook